IamSanjid/prosniffer/README.md

          If you want to provide a custom filter like wireshark advance filters to detect PRO communication you can do that.
          Just provide it this way: sniff i=[index] cf="your filter". filter|f
-   Desc: You can provide custom Regex pattern to filter out packets. pause|p|resume|r
+   Desc: You can provide custom Regex pattern to filter out received packets. pause|p|resume|r
    Desc: Pauses/Resumes from printing/logging packets.
 clear|cls